univention/univention-corporate-server/doc/manual/central-management-umc/directory-reports.rst

 To create a report, you need to open the UMC module :guilabel:`Users`, :guilabel:`Groups` or :guilabel:`Computers`.
 Then all the objects which should be covered by the report must be selected (you can select all objects by clicking the checkbox the left of *Name*).
-Clicking on :guilabel:`More AR Create report` allows to choose between the *Standard Report* in PDF format and the *Standard CSV Report* in CSV format.
+Clicking on :menuselection:`More --> Create report` allows to choose between the *Standard Report* in PDF format and the *Standard CSV Report* in CSV format.

 .. _umc-report: